 Logitech makes some of the best gaming peripherals, and the G915 TKL is a pristine wireless mechanical keyboard.
 It’s an ultra-thin keyboard with low-profile keycaps backed by Logitech’s custom-made low-profile GL switches available in either clicky, tactile, or linear type.
 Using the company’s Lightspeed wireless technology, the G915 TKL comes with a response rate that’s as good as a wired keyboard, while the battery can last about 40 hours with the RGB lighting enabled.
 Although I really wish Logitech would stop using micro-USB for charging its peripherals.

-Additionally, the keyboard includes Bluetooth, when low-latency is not required, dedicated media control keys, and a volume scroll wheel.
+Additionally, the keyboard supports Bluetooth (when low-latency is not required) and includes dedicated media control keys along with a volume scroll wheel.
 If tenkeyless is not your thing, Logitech also has a full-sized version of this keyboard that’s worth checking out.

 Best 60% mechanical keyboard: Razer Huntsman Mini

 Hands down the best compact 60% keyboard, the Razer Huntsman Mini is a delight for customers who like to keep things minimal.
 Razer offers the keyboard with newly updated linear red switches with a 1.2mm actuation distance and 48g actuation force.
 In comparison, the clicky purple switches come with a 1.5mm actuation distance and 45g actuation force.
 It features solid-looking PBT keycaps and a USB Type-C cable for connectivity.

 Of course, it comes with Razer’s Chroma RGB lighting, a solid aluminum chassis, onboard memory for up to five profiles, and side-printed secondary functions on the keycaps.
 The Huntsman Mini is available in either Black or Mercury (White) color options.

 Best customizable mechanical keyboard: Glorious GMMK Pro